Skip to main content

 What are the deadlines for a UKPC appeal?

 Appeal directly to UKPC within 28 days of the charge.
-If rejected, escalate to the IAS (Independent Appeals Service) within 28 days of their rejection.
+If rejected, escalate to the IAS (the independent appeals service for IPC members) within 28 days of their rejection.
 The IAS decision is binding on UKPC but not on you.

 Can UKPC enforce on private land?

-UKPC operates as a BPA-accredited operator, meaning they can pursue parking charges on private land through DVLA keeper data.
+UKPC operates as an IPC-accredited operator, meaning they can pursue parking charges on private land through DVLA keeper data.
 Their charges are civil debts, not fines.
-They must follow BPA Code of Practice requirements including clear signage and adequate grace periods.
-If these were not met, you have grounds to appeal to POPLA.
+They must follow IPC Code of Practice requirements including clear signage and adequate grace periods.
+If these were not met, you have grounds to appeal to the IAS.

 Related appeal guides